 We cannot be certain, of course, that our forecasts will be sufficiently accurate and precise to serve as reliable policy guides, and policymakers may choose to set more restrictive tolerance limits around the forecast errors than the illustrative 10% limits we have used.
-Our results suggest, however, that Chicago is unlikely to experience large and sustained crime increases during the next several years.
+Our results suggest, however, that New York City is unlikely to experience large and sustained crime increases during the next several years.
+The results also suggest that the sizable increase in violent crime in 2021 was a temporary fluctuation brought about by extraordinary and time-limited circumstances and not a harbinger of a new long-term steady state.
 As of this writing, the disruptive consequences of the pandemic have wound down, and social unrest of the intensity and scale seen in 2020 and 2021 has not returned.
-But the last few years serve as a reminder that crime rates are subject to unanticipated jolts that can throw off even the most reliable predictions of the future.
+But the last few years serve as a reminder that crime rates are subject to unanticipated jolts that can throw off even the most reliable predictions of the future.4